Pregnancy and the flu

 WILL ANTIVIRAL MEDICATIONS HARM MY BABY?

-You may be hesitant to start antiviral medications because you may be worried about the medicines harming your baby.
-However, it's important to understand that there are severe risks if you do not get treatment:
+You may be worried about the medicines harming your baby.
+However, it is important to realize there are severe risks if you do not get treatment:

 - In past flu outbreaks, pregnant women who were otherwise healthy were more likely than those who were not pregnant to become very sick or even die.

-- This does not mean that all pregnant women will have a severe infection.
-However, it is hard to predict who may have a severe infection, as women who become more ill with flu will have mild symptoms at first.
+- This does not mean that all pregnant women will have a severe infection, but it is hard to predict who will become very ill.
+Women who become more ill with the flu will have mild symptoms at first.

-- Pregnant women can become very sick very fast, even if the symptoms are not severe at first.
+- Pregnant women can become very sick very fast, even if the symptoms are not bad at first.

-- Women who develop high fevers or pneumonia can put their fetus at risk for premature delivery and other harm.
+- Women who develop high fevers or pneumonia are at higher risk for early labor or delivery and other harm.